knossos-project/knossos_cuber/README.md

 Prerequisites
 -------------

-You can choose either one or both of the following two installation methods:
+You can choose one of the following two installation methods:

-### 1. System-wide installation ###
+### 1. Automatic installers ###

+We have published installers for Windows and Linux [here](https://github.com/knossos-project/knossos_cuber/releases/tag/v1-alpha2).
+They include all needed dependencies and install everything into one directory.
+You can just download and run them, they will guide you through the installation.

+### 2. Installation with `pip` ###

 You can install **knossos_cuber** directly from Github by running